HCL-TECH-SOFTWARE/domino-rest-sdk-go/README.md

 ### 🎮 Running a Domino REST API operation using the SDK

-Here is an example of how to use the four moving parts mentioned above in order to execute one Domino REST API Node SDK.
+Here is an example of how to use the four moving parts mentioned above in order to execute one Domino REST API Go SDK.

 ```Go
 import (